allenb24/Autonomous-Vehicle/README.md

 ### Early Stages
-#### In these videos the vehicle was moving rapidly with our original camera setup.
+#### In these videos the vehicle was moving rapidly with the original camera setup.

 https://github.com/user-attachments/assets/fd988b70-d625-4ca6-ac14-b9c5d380a936